 All over the world, the moon, the Pleiades cluster and Aldebaran light up the eastern predawn sky.
-You should have little problem seeing the moon and Aldebaran, the brightest star in the constellation Taurus the Bull.
-But you may have some difficulty spotting the Pleiades cluster, especially as darkness gives way to dawn.
+Aldebaran is the brightest star in the constellation Taurus the Bull.
+The Pleiades cluster is fainter, especially as darkness gives way to dawn.
 If you have binoculars, use them.
-They’ll bring the Pleiades into view if you can’t see them otherwise, or will enhance your view of the Pleiades’ gossamer beauty.
+They’ll bring the Pleiades into view if you can’t see them otherwise, and, in any cases, will enhance your view of the Pleiades’ gossamer beauty.

-If you aren’t familiar with the Pleiades, it will appear as a tiny starlit dipper.
+If you aren’t familiar with the Pleiades, this little cluster will appear as a tiny starlit dipper.
 Most people see six or seven stars with the unaided eye, under good conditions.
 Depending on your eyesight and the local conditions, you might not even be able to see any stars in the Pleiades.
 Sometimes it just looks like a small glowing patch or cloud.
 Telescopically, there are hundreds of stars visible in the Pleiades cluster.
 In contrast to our sun, these stars are all significantly younger, larger and hotter.
-They are all about 400 light years away, and are bound to each other by gravity.
+They are all about 400 light-years away, and are bound to each other by gravity.

-Even if you are familiar with the Pleiades, or Seven Sisters, you might think that it is just a winter delight.
+Even if you are familiar with the Pleiades, or Seven Sisters, you might think the cluster is just a winter delight.
 The Pleiades are visible in the evening in a Northern Hemisphere winter.